n3oltd/support/docs/01-engage/08-data/03-imports/06-import-data-via-csv-feed/01-accounts/index.md

 sidebar_position: 1
 ---

-In this guide, let us look at how to import account data into its respective queue.
+In this guide, let us look at how to import account data in Engage.

 ## Import Account Data via Account Feed